The 3 AM Question That Haunts Every Entrepreneur

 A simple advocacy campaign with zero spend.

-Just the warm-up laying the ground-work for...
+Just a warm-up, laying the ground-work for...

 The Impossible Numbers

-Naturally this one isn't.
-So here's my promise to you:
+Here's my promise to you:

 Here we go...